 Drivers who stop in Philly bike lanes could now be fined up to 125

-You are currently viewing Drivers who stop in Philly bike lanes could now be fined up to 125
+Artistic representation for Drivers who stop in Philly bike lanes could now be fined up to 125

 The new law aims to reduce congestion and promote cycling.